 A living wage is the hourly rate that both parents in a family of four need to receive to be contributing members of the community.

 A living wage is not the same as the minimum wage, which is the legal minimum all employers must pay.
-The general minimum hourly wage in Ontario increased to $11.25 on October 1, 2015.
 Learn more about the current minimum wage rates from the Ministry of Labour.

 The living wage is calculated as the hourly rate at which a household can meet their basic needs, once government transfers have been added to the family’s income and deductions have been subtracted.